-This course is a rigorous presentation and discussion based on deductive reasoning of the fundamental principles of the mechanics of rigid bodies, statics, and their application to the solution of engineering problems.
+This course is a rigorous presentation and discussion, based on deductive reasoning, of the fundamental principles of the mechanics of rigid bodies, statics, and their application to solving engineering problems.
 Vector methods are used.
 Software applications are also part of this course.